Superstition (song): Writing and recording

-Jeff Beck was an admirer of Wonder's music, and Wonder was informed of this prior to the Talking Book album sessions.
-Though at this point he was playing virtually all of the instruments on his songs by himself, Wonder preferred to let other guitarists play on his records, and he liked the idea of a collaboration with Beck.
-An agreement was quickly made for Beck to become involved in the sessions that became the Talking Book album, in return for Wonder writing him a song.
+In the early 1970s, Wonder was playing most of the instruments on his songs by himself.
+But he preferred to let other guitarists play on his records, and after he learned that Jeff Beck was an admirer of his, an agreement was quickly made for Beck to become involved in the sessions that became the Talking Book album, in return for Wonder writing him a song.

 Between the album sessions, Beck came up with the opening drum beat.
 Wonder told Beck to keep playing while he improvised over the top of it.
 He improvised most of the song, including the riff, on the spot.
 Beck and Wonder created a rough demo for the song that day.

+For the recording, Wonder sang and performed the funky clavinet riff on a Hohner Clavinet model C. Co-producers Malcolm Cecil and Robert Margouleff programmed the Moog synthesizer bass, Steve Madaio played the trumpet, and Trevor Lawrence played the tenor saxophone.
+While Wonder is also credited for drums on the track, Cheap Trick drummer Bun E. Carlos has stated that Cozy Powell, the drummer of The Jeff Beck Group from 1970 to 1972, had intimated to him that the drum track used on the final version was actually his.

 After finishing the song, Wonder decided that he would allow Beck to record "Superstition" as part of their agreement.
 Originally, the plan was for Beck to release his version of the song first, with his newly formed power trio Beck, Bogert & Appice.
-However, due to the combination of the trio's debut album getting delayed and Motown CEO Berry Gordy's prediction that "Superstition" would be a huge hit and greatly increase the sales of Talking Book, Wonder released the song as the Talking Book lead single months ahead of Beck's version, the latter being issued in March 1973 on the Beck, Bogert & Appice album.
+But after the trio's debut album was delayed and Motown CEO Berry Gordy predicted that "Superstition" would be a huge hit that would drive sales of Talking Book, Wonder released the song as the Talking Book lead single on October 24, 1972, months before Beck's version was issued in March 1973 on the Beck, Bogert & Appice album.

-The funky clavinet riff played on a Hohner Clavinet model C, the Moog synthesizer bass and the vocals were also performed by Wonder.
-In addition, the song features trumpet and tenor saxophone, played respectively by Steve Madaio and Trevor Lawrence.

 Reception

-Cash Box described it as a "one of [Wonder's] most impressive releases to date" with an "accent...on funk."
+Cash Box described it as "one of [Wonder's] most impressive releases to date" with an "accent...on funk."
+James Perone described the clavinet riff as "probably [Wonder's] most memorable" use of the minor pentatonic scale.

 Personnel

+From the album's liner notes: